deschler/django-modeltranslation/docs/modeltranslation/installation.rst

 #.
 Create a ``translation.py`` in your app directory and register
    ``TranslationOptions`` for every model you want to translate.

 #.
-Sync the database using ``manage.py syncdb`` (note that this only applies
+Sync the database using ``./manage.py syncdb`` (note that this only applies
    if the models registered in the ``translation.py`` did not have been synced to the database before.
-If they did - read further down what to do in that case.
+If they did - read :ref:`further down <db-fields>` what to do in that case.